northboys/izalul.github.io/_posts/2022-6-8-kafdrop.md

 Kafdrop is an Apache 2.0 licensed project, like Apache Kafka itself.
 So it’s won’t cost you a penny.
 If you haven’t used it yet, you probably ought to.
 So let’s take a deeper look.

+What Can It Do?
+- View Kafka brokers — topic and partition assignments, and controller status
+- View topics — partition count, replication status, and custom configuration
+- Browse messages — JSON, plain text and Avro encoding
+- View consumer groups — per-partition parked offsets, combined and per-partition lag
+- Create new topics
+- View ACLs

 ### Deploy Kafdrop on K8s
 You can also install KafDrop on the Kubernetes cluster with the helm of the manifest file.
 Create a YAML file called kafdrop-deployment.yaml with the following content in it: